Kiyoshiakira/ideaforge/README.md

 ---

-## 💡 Roadmap

-See [`COLLAB-NEXT-STEPS.md`](COLLAB-NEXT-STEPS.md) for our current plans and priorities, including:
-- Project and user system foundations
-- Real-time editing and collaboration core
-- User profile and portfolio pages
-- Auditions and casting integration
-- AI bot integration and onboarding
-- Funding, community, and contributor outreach

----

 ## 🤝 How to Contribute

 We welcome developers, designers, testers, artists, writers, musicians, sound designers, audio engineers, actors, voice actors—anyone interested in building creative tools!